Equivariant BV-BFV Formalism: The BV-BFV Formalism

 \subsection{Classical BV Formalism}

 We start by recalling the classical setting of the BV formalism.

 \begin{defn}[Lagrangian field theory] A $d$-dimensional \emph{Lagrangian field theory} assigns to a $d$-manifold $M$ a pair $(F_M,S_M)$, where $F_M$ is some \emph{space of fields}\footnote{An important class of examples of $F_M$ is given by the space of sections of a vector bundle over $M$, e.g., vector fields or differential forms on $M$.
-However, it can be more complicated such as the space of connections or metrics on $M$.} and $S_M\in C^\infty(F_M)$ is a function on $F_M$, called the \emph{action (functional)}.
+However, it can be more complicated such as the space of connections or metrics on $M$.} where elements are sections of some fibre bundle over $M$ and $S_M\in C^\infty(F_M)$ is a function on $F_M$, called the \emph{action (functional)}.
 We say that a Lagrangian field theory is \emph{local} if we can express $S_M$ as

 where $\mathscr{L}$ denotes a \emph{Lagrangian density} on $M$ and $j^k\phi$ denotes the $k$-th jet prolongation of the field $\phi\in F_M$ as a section of the jet bundle of $F_M$. \end{defn}

 \begin{defn}[BV manifold] A \emph{BV manifold} consists of a triple $(\calF,\calS,\omega)$, where $\calF$ is a $\Z$-graded\footnote{The $\Z$-grading is called the \emph{ghost number} in the physics literature according to the construction by Faddeev and Popov \cite{FP}.} supermanifold,\footnote{The supermanifold structure induces an additional $\Z_2$-grading which is referred to as \emph{parity}, often called \emph{odd} and \emph{even}.} $\calS$ an even function on $\calF$ of degree 0 and $\omega$ an odd symplectic form on $\calF$ of degree $-1$, such that the \emph{classical master equation (CME)} holds: